What do we mean by diversity in the workplace?

 The benefits of diversity in the workplace

-- Increased creativity and innovation: Incorporating people with varying identities, life experiences, and worldviews into the workplace helps foster innovation and creativity.
-This has the potential to inspire more original thinking and new approaches to old challenges.
+- Increased creativity and innovation: The incorporation of individuals with varying identities, life experiences, and worldviews into the workplace is crucial in fostering innovation and creativity.
+This form of inclusivity has the capacity to inspire new outlooks and innovative approaches when confronted with persistent challenges.

-- Improved reputation: Businesses with strong reputations for diversity and inclusion are more likely to recruit and keep both customers and top talent.
+- Improved reputation: Organizations that have established strong reputations for diversity and inclusivity are more likely to attract and retain both customers and exceptional employees.